ResponsiveWebApps/Twitter-Sentiment-Analysis-for-Stocks/README.md

 ### Description

-Analysising tweets form 2020 to see if text sentinment for stocks is mostly posstive or negative.
+Analyzing tweets from 2020 to see if text sentiment for stocks is mostly positive or negative.

-There was more possitive sentiment(1) than negative sentiment(0) in 2020.
+There was more positive sentiment(1) than negative sentiment(0) in 2020.
 Which followed a good year for stocks.

 ![Compare](https://github.com/ResponsiveWebApps/Twitter-Sentiment-Analysis-for-Stocks/blob/main/compare.png?raw=true)

 ## Word clouds

-Possitive sentiment
+Positive sentiment

 ![Possitive sentiment](https://github.com/ResponsiveWebApps/Twitter-Sentiment-Analysis-for-Stocks/blob/main/positive.png?raw=true)